StefDegiorgi/Sudoku-Game/README.md

 # sudoku-game

 This is a Sudoku Game with a login that will store the data into a MySQL Database.
-You can create an account to use it as your login
+You can create an account to use it as your login.

 ## Link to the Website